Notice of Privacy Practices

 - Law Enforcement – We may disclose your health information for certain law enforcement purposes.
 These include, for example, complying with reporting requirement or reporting emergencies or suspicious deaths; to comply with a court order warrant, or similar legal process; to identify or locate a suspect or missing person; or to answer certain requests for information concerning crimes

-- Research – Your health information may be used for research purposes, but only if the privacy aspects of the research have been reviewed and approved by the Institutional Review Boards, at either or both St. Mary’s Hospital or Waterbury Hospital, that have reviewed the research proposal and set standards to ensure the privacy of your protected health information.
+- Research – Your health information may be used for research purposes, but only if the privacy aspects of the research have been reviewed and approved by the Institutional Review Boards, at either or both Trinity Health of New England Oncology Center or Waterbury Hospital, that have reviewed the research proposal and set standards to ensure the privacy of your protected health information.

 - Coroners, Medical Examiners, Funeral Directors, and for Organ Donation – We may release your health information to a coroner, medical examiner or funeral director.
 If you are an organ donor, we may disclose your information to an organization involved in the donation of organs or tissue.